-8:00 AM EDT Wednesday: Florida Threats & Changes Since Last Packet
+11:00 AM EDT Wednesday: Florida Threats & Changes Since Last Packet

-Overview/Recent Changes: As of 8:00 AM EDT, Milton remains an extremely dangerous Category 4 hurricane with maximum sustained winds of 155 mph.
-Milton is approximately 250 miles southwest of Tampa, Florida and is moving northeast at 16 mph.
-Milton is forecast to make landfall late tonight/early Thursday morning as an extremely dangerous Category 4 hurricane along the West-Central Florida coastline.

-This is a very serious situation and residents in Florida should closely follow orders from their local emergency management officials.
+Overview/Recent Changes: As of 11:00 AM EDT, Major Hurricane Milton is about 190 miles and moving northeastward at 17 mph with higher gusts.
+On the forecast track, Milton will move across the eastern Gulf of Mexico today, make landfall along the west-central coast of Florida tonight, and move off the east coast of Florida over the western Atlantic Ocean on Thursday.
+Maximum sustained winds are near 145 mph with higher gusts and This is a very serious situation and residents in Florida should closely follow orders from their local emergency management officials.
 Evacuations and other preparations should be rushed to completion.
 Milton has the potential to be one of the most destructive hurricanes on record for West-Central Florida.
 Damaging winds, life-threatening storm surge, and heavy rainfall will extend well outside the forecast cone.